SirSimon04/notes.nvim/README.md

   },
 ```

-* `books_dir`: The directory where your book notes are stored.
-Defaults to `~/notes/books`.
 * `dailies_dir`: The directory where your daily notes are stored.
 Defaults to `~/notes/dailies`.
 * `custom_types`: A table of custom note types.
 * `environments`: See [Environment-Specific Configurations](#environment-specific-configurations)

 ## Type of notes

-### Book Notes

-Book notes are organized into directories, with each directory representing a book.
-Inside each book directory, there is a main note file named after the directory and additional note files.

-* `:NotesOpenBook`: Opens a picker to select and open a book's main note file.
-* `:NotesAddNoteToBook`: Opens a picker to select a book, then prompts for a new note name.
-Creates a new note file and adds a wiki-style link to it in the main book file.

 ### Daily Notes